-- Encourage and assist people to report improper conduct and detrimental action taken in reprisal for a public interest disclosure. - Provide certain protections for people who make a disclosure or those who may suffer detrimental action in reprisal for a disclosure. - To ensure that those disclosures are properly assessed and investigated. - Ensure that certain information about a disclosure is kept confidential the identity of the person making the disclosure and the content of that disclosure.
+- Encourage and assist people to report improper conduct and detrimental action taken in reprisal for a public interest disclosure. - Provide certain protections for people who make a disclosure or those who may suffer detrimental action in reprisal for a disclosure. - Ensure that certain information about a disclosure is kept confidential the identity of the person making the disclosure and the content of that disclosure.